brainfunc/web-app/docs/gameplay.md

 https://medium.com/@Hash_Rush/how-to-use-metamask-staying-safe-with-dapps-4f2b6c2c298

 # Footnotes
-**[1]** You can buy a generic neuron from the marketplace, which can be any of the 13 types based on luck.
+**[1]** You can buy a general neuron pack from the marketplace, which can contain any combination of the 13 types.

 **[2]** The pairing algorithm is based on pairing players of similar strength.This is done deliberately to keep the game interesting and knowledge based as opposed to simply capital based.